DandreOpperman/News-API/README.md

 - Model view controller (MVC)
 - PostgreSQL
 - Fs/promises
-- Hosting using supabase for the database and render for the website
+- Hosting using supabase for the database and render for the API

 ### Access online